Art & Art History

 EDU 3323 FIELD STUDY LEVEL II

 One hour.
-Prerequisite: EDU 2200.
+Prerequisite: EDU 2200 and passing scores on all parts of the General Knowledge Test (GKT).
 Supervised field studies taken simultaneously with major elementary and secondary education course.
 Block scheduling with specific courses and schools will be arranged each semester.
-Student will participate in instructional activities, classroom planning, classroom management exercise, an ESOL activity, and follow all the guidelines and requirements of the classroom teacher
+Student will participate in instructional activities, classroom planning, classroom management exercise, an ESOL activity, and follow all the guidelines and requirements of the classroom teacher.

 EDU 3333 FOUNDATIONS OF EDUCATION III